midifungi/midifungi.js/README.md

 - The documentation, gallery, and current collab project is built with [Vuepress 2](https://v2.vuepress.vuejs.org/).
 They are served from `/docs/`, with `README.md` files representing that directory's index.html
 - `build-tester.html` is there to quickly test that the library build is working before publishing to NPM and for quick experimentation.
 Run a local server to view it with `npx http-server`

-# Sketch List
-001 - Sillily Pads
-002 - Billions and Billions
-003 - Meditating into a squid 🧘👁️🦑👁️

 # Readme todo
 [ ] How to add new sketches